nickzoic/nick.zoic.org/art/geeetech-a20t-assembly-and-configuration/index.md

 The Z axis homes to 0 and as supplied it moves to +249mm before the print head cable fouls on the gantry.
-This can be fixed by pulling the Z stop microswitch down ~2mm and leveling the print bed again.
+This can be fixed by loosening the Z stop microswitch and moving it down ~2mm and leveling the print bed again.

 ## Machine Dimensions